kslimani/vagrant-prepare-package/README.md

 * mount boot file-system as read only & perform zero free blocks (making the disk more easily compressible)

 If optional `--delete` argument is used, the script deletes itself at the end.

+If optional `--remove-doc` argument is used, `/usr/share/doc` folder content is deleted.

 If optional `--remove-x11` argument is used, `libx11-6` is removed before install VirtualBox Guest Additions.

 ## Virtualbox guest additions upgrade script